base-apps/base-apps-router/README.md

 <h1>Post</h1>
 ```

-Front Router parses each file, removing the Front Matter from the HTML and storing it in a JavaScript object of states.
+Base Apps Router parses each file, removing the Front Matter from the HTML and storing it in a JavaScript object of states.
 This object is saved as a new JavaScript file, which can be read by another library and converted into actual routes.

 This library was developed for use with [Angular Base Apps](https://github.com/base-apps/angular-base-apps), a responsive web app framework from [Base Apps](https://github.com/base-apps), to simplify the process of prototyping single-page web apps.